CriminalPancake/void-stranger-ap/README.md

 ## Future Plans

-1. Erase the Known bugs section (except maybe #5, that one isn't that bad)
+1. Adding traitor kills to the locations, and their seals being broken to the item pool.
+This will add a little bit more to the base game randomization.

 2. Support for characters other than Gray, more on that in #3

-3. More Goals, I'm thinking normal ending for all three characters.
+3. More Goals, I'm thinking the normal ending for all three characters.
 Perhaps Bee's Stinky Hole would be a good short goal.
+Additionally, a MacGuffin oriented goal seems fitting.
 Carcass ending seems like a pretty bad goal in my opinion, requires exactly one item and its annoying to reach unless you play as Cif.

 4. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as